Scuffedwrldwide/dsMaker4Python/README.md

 # dsMaker4Python
-This simple program will add template docstrings to your global Python functions.
+Docstring Maker for Python.
+This python program will add template docstrings to all your functions.
+Currently only supports functions on the global scope.

 Updates coming soon.
 #